vmalnathnambiar/exfilms/doc/data-conversion-to-mzML.md

 1. Launch `msConvertGUI`
 2. Choose your raw MS data files to be converted
-3. Configure conversion parameters
+3. Configure the conversion parameters
-4. Start converting!
+4. Begin conversion
    <br>

-### Method 2 - via Docker (Cross-platform)
+### Method 2 - via Docker

 1. Launch `Docker`

-   If you are using Docker Engine, please do one of the following:
+   If you are using Docker Engine, execute **ONE** of the following from your terminal.

    ```md
    # To start Docker manually